October 14, 2022 — January 5, 2023

 Series of points like these which are connected by lines, let us project ourselves into the future and imagine more intricate drawings or paths to follow.
 That is the starting point of Du Temps sois la mesure (“Of Time be the Measure”).
 A handful of strokes and dots whose intention extends beyond what we can see: a more extensive pictorial projection, a measure of space and time.

-Urania's compass measured space O Time, unknown Being which only the soul can embrace.
+Urania's compass measured space.
+O Time, to be unknown that the soul alone embraces.

 François Réau is a French artist, born in 1978.
 François Réau lives and works in Paris.

-A multidisciplinary artist, Réau’s work examines the notions of shapes’ and patterns’ manifestation and disappearance, at the very heart of the materials he uses.
-His work brings together drawing and installation art, subjective and physical landscapes, as well as things that are infinitely large or inexpressible, in visual devices that explore the relationship between man and nature.
-The themes of temporality and human fragility are also present.
+A multidisciplinary artist, his work raises the principle of the appearance and disappearance of figures and motifs, at the very heart of materials.
+His work articulates drawing and installation, mental landscape and physical landscape, the immensely large or the unspeakable in plastic devices that question the links between man and nature.
 We find the themes of temporality or human fragility.
 His work pushes the limits of drawing so that it escapes its support and gains space.
 It then gives it the possibility of being a space and a time of experience and visual thinking.
 Many of his works weave links between dream and reality; through nature, the landscape can thus become the instrument of a poetic metaphor or the refuge of a plastic feeling that will offer the eye the opportunity of re-enchantment.